PolyProg/PolyProg.github.io/_posts/2021-11-17-selection-contest.md

 ---

 Registration for the Swiss Subregional contest 2021 are now open!
-Win a trip to Paris to represent EPFL, [register now](https://forms.gle/RDj5LK7y3qkzofEL8)!
+This is your chance to represent EPFL!, [register now](https://forms.gle/RDj5LK7y3qkzofEL8)!